land-systems/land-systems.github.io/content/publication/Bey_2020/index.md

   system and pixel-based composites in an emerging frontier of Mozambique
 authors:
 - adia-bey
-- J. Jetimane
+- julieta-jetimane
-- S.N.
-Lisboa
+- sa-lisboa
-- N. Ribeiro
+- natasha-ribeiro
-- A. Sitoe
+- almeida-sitoe
 - patrick-meyfroidt
 date: '2020-01-01'
 publication: Remote Sensing of Environment